 Using Zoom, you can set up meetings to be one-time affairs or even recurring ones.
 For alerting participants, you get to use email or push notifications.

-Zoom has an integrated team chatting tool that lets you send direct as well as team-wide messages.
+Zoom’s integrated team chatting tool lets you send direct and team-wide messages.

 Overall, Zoom takes every measure to ensure that you and your team members are on the same page every step of the way.